 Traditionally, herring is eaten by grabbing it by the tail, throwing one’s head back, and — while gently lowering the fish — biting off tasty morsels.

 This pose has caused many tourists to assume that the fish is eaten raw, but that is not the case.
-Herring is partially gutted on board of the fishing vessel (or sometimes upon arrival at the port) Then it is salted, and next it is frozen for a minimum of two days.
-This process affects the fish’s taste and tenderness.
+Herring is partially gutted on board of the fishing vessel (or sometimes upon arrival at the port).
+Then it is salted, and next it is frozen for a minimum of two days.
+This process affects the fish’s taste and tenderness.2

 The fish is further cleaned and prepared at stalls (Haringkar) or fish stores — usually at the time a customer orders one.
 It is at its very best when it is prepared right then and there, which is one reason why you usually can watch your order being prepared.

 You’ll note that in most cities the fish is not eaten the traditional way.
 Rather, many people prefer to have the herring served cut in bite-sized piece on a piece of silver-backed paper, along with finely diced onions and some sliced pickles.
 A toothpick serves as a utensil.

 By the way, herring may taste saltier the further you travel east in the Netherlands.
 This hails back to the time when supplies took longer to travel from the harbors to the customers.
 Salted and frozen for a longer time, it came out tasting differently — and through the years customers have gotten used to their local flavors.